bagozzib/UNFCCC-Attendance-Data/README.md

    For detailed usage instructions, please refer to the project [UNFCCC Project Code Execution Steps](https://github.com/bagozzib/UNFCCC-Attendance-Data/wiki/UNFCCC-Project-Code--Execution-Steps) WIKI.

  ## Folder Structure:
-   - **master_data**: This directory holds the definitive CSV files, both with and without translated data.
+   - **master_data**: This directory holds the final datasets as definitive CSV files, both with and without translated data.
         - Files:
            -  cops.cleaned.csv
            -  precops.cleaned.csv
            -  cops.cleaned.translated.csv
            -  precops.cleaned.translated.csv

-        - Translated files contains data in Spanish and French languages, translated to English.
+        - Translated files contains data that was originaly in Spanish and French that has been translated to English.

    - **python_files**: These scripts are designed for PDF text extraction and classification, facilitating the generation of CSV files.
         - Files: